 Finally, for knots:

-Plugging the previous expressions for the $s,u,v$ functions in equation~\eqref{eq:gc_env} finally allows us to compute the next-to-leading order correction to the (threshold-dependent) probability of the different cosmic environments in the T-web classification.
+Plugging the previous expressions for the $s,u,v$ functions into Eq.~\eqref{eq:gc_env} finally allows us to compute the next-to-leading-order correction to the (threshold-dependent) probability of the different cosmic environments in the T-web classification.

-As for the Gaussian case, we choose to measure a rarity threshold in the simulations hence to plug in the non-linear variance measured in the simulation as the normalization factor appearing in the threshold $\lambda_{\rm th}$.
-An alternative option to try and keep a meaningful threshold selection in terms of abundance/rarity could be to work with a filling factor, as mentioned at the end of Section~\ref{gaussian}.
+As for the Gaussian case, we choose to measure a rarity threshold in the simulations, and therefore we plug in the non-linear variance measured in the simulation as the normalisation factor appearing in the threshold $\lambda_{\rm th}$.
+An alternative option to try and keep a meaningful threshold selection in terms of abundance or rarity could be to work with a filling factor, as mentioned at the end of Section~\ref{gaussian}.